½cupCane sugar- or honey, maple syrup, or coconut sugar

 Pour the batter into the prepared crust, smoothe the top and place it into the oven.
 Bake for about 45-60 min.

 Cheesecake is prone to cracking, but if you cut around the edge of the cake, between the batter and the pan about halfway through baking, it should help minimize cracking.
 I didn't do that, it's just cosmetic, but that makes it look nicer and more even too.
 If you're making a round cake with a crust around the sides, cut between the filling and the crust.
 Place back in the oven and continue baking.
-Your cake is done when the center is set up and a toothpick comes out fairly clean.
-Leave the cake in the oven for another hour with the door cracked slightly open.

 Take it out of the oven and cool completely.